bhartiy/learnsellacious/pages/21.import-and-export/04.import-seller/docs.md

 If the seller is new and you have not provided the Unique for sellers, then sellacious will create them itself.
 Like if you're importing a new seller with the name Test Seller.
 Than sellacious will create it's username and email itself in the below format.

 ![](seller-import.png)

+As you can see the username is _test-seller_ and email is _test-seller@nowhere.sellacious.com_